-- Stringent control measures and procedures to be adopted to avoid traffic congestion during construction activities.

-There should be provision of Elevator, Escalator, Tactile Road Tile, etc. in the - stations for handicaps, disable and blind passengers. - 3.21 Provision of traffic display panel, proper signs and announcement for the inhabitants shall be ensured. - 3.22 A fully functional fire fighting equipment shall be kept on site through out the project period and at the project site at operation stage. - There should be proper environmental monitoring program and ensure proper 3.23 implementation during construction of the project. - 3.24 Online air and noise quality monitoring system should be made functional throughout the life of the project. - 3.25 A full-fledged institutional setup for EHS and CSR must be put in place before construction and operation of the project. - 3.26 The project authority shall extend active cooperation to DOE officials to facilitate - their visit to the site as and when necessary.

-3.27 The project authority should provide all sort of logistics support to DOE and other relevant agencies for monitoring environment related items/events. - 3.28 All the required mitigation measures suggested in the Environmental Management Plan (EMP) included in the EIA report along with the emergency response plan are to be strictly implemented and kept operative/functioning on a continuous basis.

-3.29 Comprehensive Environmental Performance report, upon completion of the project shall have to be submitted to the INDE Dhaka Metropolitan/Regional office and DOE basis.
-Head Office describing actual intervention and rehabilitation at the project site.
+- 3.19 Stringent control measures and procedures to be adopted to avoid traffic congestion during construction activities.
+There should be provision of Elevator, Escalator, Tactile Road Tile, etc. in the 3.20 - stations for handicaps, disable and blind passengers. - 3.21 Provision of traffic display panel, proper signs and announcement for the inhabitants shall be ensured. - 3.22 A fully functional fire fighting equipment shall be kept on site through out the project period and at the project site at operation stage. - There should be proper environmental monitoring program and ensure proper 3.23 implementation during construction of the project. - 3.24 Online air and noise quality monitoring system should be made functional throughout the life of the project. - A full-fledged institutional setup for EHS and CSR must be put in place before 3.25 construction and operation of the project. - 3.26 The project authority shall extend active cooperation to DOE officials to facilitate - their visit to the site as and when necessary.
+3.27 The project authority should provide all sort of logistics support to DOE and other relevant agencies for monitoring environment related items/events. - All the required militation measures suggested in the Environmental Management Plan (EMP) included in the EIA report along with the emergency response plan are to be strictly implemented and kept operative/functioning on a continuous basis.
+Comprehensive Environmental Performance report, upon completion of the project shall have to be submitted to the IOE Dhaka Metropolitan/Regional office and DOE literative function of the project shall have to be submitted to the IOE Dhaka Metropolitan/Regional office and DOE - Head Office describing actual intervention and rehabilitation at the project site.